Electrogravitational

 reduced to the processes of weak interaction, but already at a lower level of

 matter.
-At the same time, the role of relativistic particles of the
+At the same time, the role of relativistic particles of electrogravitational

-electrogravitational vacuum at all levels of matter is reduced to the dynamic
+vacuum at all levels of matter is reduced to dynamic action on the matter’s

 Neutrinos